parsadastjerdi/tinysql/README.md

-# CrailDB
+# TinySQL
-CrailDB is an object-relational database management system written in Java
+TinySQL is an object-relational database management system written in Java